-SEQUENCE sequame is the name of the sequence to be processed to thin slices.
-The sequence must be active, i.e. it should have been previously loaded with a USE command.
-The sequence must use the default positioning of elements (REFER=centre).
-STYLE the slicing style to be used for all elements.
+the slicing style to be used for all elements.
 Note that this argument is optional and adequate defaults are provided.

-Available slicing styles are: SIMPLE produces slices of equal strength and length at equidistant positions.
-TEAPOT is the default slicing algorithm for all elements except collimators and is described in [17].
+Available slicing styles are:

+SIMPLE produces slices of equal strength and length at equidistant potors and is described in [17].
 TEAPOT is a clear improvement over the SIMPLE algorithm.

-COLLTM is the default slicing algorithm for collimators.
-If only one slice is chosen it is placed in the middle of the old element.
+TEAPOT is the default slicing algorithm for all elements except collimais chosen it is placed in the middle of the old element.
 If two slices are chosen they are placed at either end.
 Three slices or more are treated as one slice.

+COLI.TM is the default slicing algorithm for collimators.
+If only one slice

 MAKEDIPEDGE is a logical flag to control the generation of DIPEDGE elements at the start and/or end of bending magnets, to conserve edge focusing from pole face angles E1, E2 or extra fields described by FINT, FINTX, in the process of slicing bending magnets to thin multipole slices.
 Selection with THICK=true will translate a complex thick RBEND or SBEND, including edge effects, to a simple thick SBEND with edge focusing transferred to extra DIPEDGE elements.
-(Default: true)